Best Bench Grinder – Top Picks & Reviews

-Whether you are a serious DIY expert or you’re just an average guy wanting to sharpen your lawn mower blades (or shape/sharpen any other metal tool) a bench grinder will be a great addition to your workshop!
+Whether you’re a serious DIY expert or you’re just an average guy wanting to sharpen your lawn mower blades a bench grinder will be a great addition to your workshop!

 When considering which product to go for, think about whether your use of the machine will be on light tasks or heavy tasks requiring a bigger more powerful/faster motor.
 Bench grinders typically have an RPM range from 2000 RPM to 4000 and up.
 It varies from model to model, but the best advise is to choose one with adjustable speed settings so whatever you’re doing you can simply change the speed to suit your needs.